windsywinds/mission4/README.md

 VITE_API_KEY=< API_KEY >
 VITE_ENDPOINT_NAME=< https://your-end-point.cognitiveservices.azure.com >
 ```
 <h4>4.
-Seed the database via the CLI with the below script or command in terminal.</h4> Alternatively you can use the "seedPath" command to define your own path.
+Ensure MongoDB in installed, and seed the database via the CLI with the below script or command in terminal.</h4> Alternatively you can use the "seedPath" command to define your own path.
 A full list of commands can be found using "node server/cli/commands.cjs help", or you can use the short cut "npm run cli <i>command</i>" e.g. "npm run cli help"

 ```sh
 npm run seed